USRC Surveyor: "The gallant and desperate" defense of Surveyor

-Surveyor was attacked and captured by boarders from HMS Narcissus on the evening of June 12, 1813.

-On 12 June 1813, Surveyor – embarking a crew of 18 – anchored in Chesapeake Bay near Gloucester Point.
-Throughout the War of 1812, the Royal Navy was active in Chesapeake Bay, engaging in ship-to-shore raids and coastal blockades, with the objective of diverting U.S. forces from Canada.
+Surveyor was attacked and captured by a boarding party from HMS Narcissus on the evening of June 12, 1813.
+On that day, Surveyor, with a crew of 18 men, was anchored in Chesapeake Bay near Gloucester Point.
+Throughout the war, the Royal Navy carried out shore raids and coastal blockades in the Chesapeake Bay in part to divert US forces from Canada.
 Prior to nightfall, Travis ordered the ship's boarding net raised and muskets and cutlasses placed in accessible locations on the deck.
-A sentry boat manned by one officer and three crewmen was also launched.

-Travis' cautious preparations were vindicated when, a few hours later, Surveyor was attacked by a Royal Navy boarding party described by different sources as between 50 and 65 sailors and marines operating from Narcissus.
-Narcissus had entered the bay under cover of darkness and her boarding party moved against Surveyor in two small boats using muffled oars to conceal their approach.
+A sentry boat manned by one officer and three sailors was also launched.
+Travis' cautious preparations were vindicated when, a few hours later, Surveyor was attacked by a boarding party of between 50 and 65 men from Narcissus.
+Narcissus had entered the bay under cover of darkness and her boarding party moved against Surveyor in two small boats, using muffled oars to conceal their approach.

-At 150 yards from Surveyor, the American ship's picket spotted the approaching British boats and fired an alarm shot, alerting the vessel's crew and ruining the element of surprise.
+The British boats were spotted 150 yards from Surveyor by the American ship's picket, which fired an alarm shot that alerted the rest of the crew and ruined the attacker's element of surprise.
 As the boarders approached the vessel, they navigated away from the cutter's deck guns to neutralize their utility to the defenders.
 Travis ordered the crew of Surveyor to arm themselves with two muskets each and to man the rails.
-When the British boats were 50 yards out, he ordered his men to open fire.
-Despite this, Royal Navy and Royal Marines boarders ultimately gained access to the ship's deck and a fierce effort by Surveyor's crew to repel them followed.
-During the engagement, Royal Marine Captain Thomas Ford was mortally wounded by Travis in a cutlass duel.
-Nonetheless, his men outnumbered, Travis ultimately ordered the ship's surrender.
-In tribute to the ferocity of Surveyors resistance, Travis' sword was returned to him by the boarding party's commander, Lt John Crerie, with a commendation:
+When the British boats were 50 yards away, he ordered his men to open fire.
+Despite this, the boarders gained access to the ship's deck and engaged in hand-to-hand combat with Surveyors crew.
+During the engagement, Captain Thomas Ford of the Royal Marines was mortally wounded by Travis in a cutlass duel.
+However, with his men outnumbered Travis soon surrendered.
+In tribute to the ferocity of Surveyors resistance, Travis' sword was returned to him by the boarding party's commander, Lieutenant John Crerie, with a commendation:

-Your gallant and desperate attempt to defend your vessel against more than double your number excited such admiration on the part of your opponents as I have seldom witnessed, and induced me to return you the sword you had so ably used...I am at a loss which to admire most, the previous arrangement on board the Surveyor or the determined manner in which her deck was disputed inch-by-inch.
+Your gallant and desperate attempt to defend your vessel against more than double your number excited such admiration on the part of your opponents as I have seldom witnessed, and induced me to return you the sword you had so ably used...
+I am at a loss which to admire most, the previous arrangement on board the Surveyor or the determined manner in which her deck was disputed inch-by-inch.

-According to the United States Coast Guard, the brief engagement resulted in ten British casualties, including three fatalities.
-Five Americans were injured.

-Travis was paroled at Washington, North Carolina, on August 7, 1813, with the remainder of the crew transferred to a British prison camp in Halifax, Nova Scotia.
+The brief engagement resulted in the British suffering three killed and seven wounded.
+The entire crew of Surveyor, five of whom were wounded, became prisoners of war.
+Travis was paroled at Washington, North Carolina on August 7, 1813, while his crew was transferred to a British prisoner-of-war camp at Halifax, Nova Scotia.